A survey of group actions on 4-manifolds: Gauge-theoretic applications to group actions

 \section{Gauge-theoretic applications to group actions}

-Although the main focus of these notes is topological manifolds, we collect together here some of the main results achieved using gauge-theoretic techniques, including those already briefly mentioned in earlier sections.\footnote{At the conference where a version of this survey was originally presented, Mikio Furuta gave a parallel survey on Gauge Theories and Group Actions.
-I thank him for sharing the slides prepared for his lecture.
-The present brief overview cannot compare with his more complete and informed presentation.}
+Although the main focus of these notes is topological manifolds, we collect together here some of the main results achieved using gauge-theoretic techniques, including those already briefly mentioned in earlier sections.

 In general here the focus is on proving that certain kinds of smooth actions do not exist and, especially, that certain locally linear actions on a smooth manifold are not equivalent to smooth actions.
 One word of clarification is appropriate here.
 Many--perhaps all--smooth manifolds admit more than one smooth structure.
 It is one thing to assert that a certain smooth manifold (such as the standard sphere $S^{4}$ or a standard $K3$ surface) does not admit a smooth action of a certain type.
 It is something different to say that there is no smooth structure at all on that manifold for which a certain type of action is smooth.